-Snaefellsnes Peninsula and Auroras - 2 days / 1 night (EI47)
+Snaefellsnes Peninsula and Auroras - 2 day tour (EI47)

 Snaefellsnes peninsula has been given the well deserved nickname "Iceland in miniature".
 We offer you scenic winter tour with great ocean view, stunning landscape, northern lights hunting and an easy cave exploration in Cave Vatnshellir, making this two-day tour great value for money.